 The sealer breaks down after several years; temperature extremes will shorten its life.
 Generally, factory-fitted windshields don’t give much trouble.
 However, I’ve found problems with after-market windshields.

-The old sealer can be difficult to remove, which can cause problems with new windshield alignment, missing beads of sealer, incorrect window trim, and cowl fitting.
+The old sealer can be difficult to remove, which can cause problems with new windshield alignment, missing sealer beads, incorrect window trim, and cowl fitting.

 What can I check?

 Remove the wet carpet and underlay to access the suspected leak area.
 Ideally, this is a two-person job.
-Using a hosepipe, start at the windshield pillar and leave the hose run; leaks often take a while to present themselves.
+Using a hosepipe, start at the windshield pillar and keep the hose running; leaks often take a while to appear.

 Have your helper hold the hose while you sit inside the car, checking for the leak; a hand light will make it easier.
 Working systematically from the bottom up will help isolate the leak.